WFreelandEcon/drafts-documentation/overview.md

 - **Dramatically enhanced scripting capabilities**.
 Query and update drafts, read and write files, integrate with web services (HTTP requests), generate reminders and events and more.
 - **Improved support for Workflow and Callback URL**.
 New action steps can wait for results from callback URLs or Workflow, and incorporate those results in the action.
 - **Support for multiple accounts**.
 Actions can target different accounts for integrated OAuth services like Twitter, Google and Dropbox.
+- **New Action Directory**.
+Significantly improved sharing of actions through the Action Directory.
+The directory now supports updating and removing your shared items, and posting of action groups and well as individual actions.

 #### General